England and France ready for historic quarter-final

 How can I watch and follow England v France?

-ITV are showing the match live with highlights and clips on BBC TV, BBC iPlayer and the BBC Sport website.
+ITV are showing the match live with post-match highlights and clips on BBC TV, BBC iPlayer and the BBC Sport website.

 There will be full-match commentary on BBC Radio 5 Live and BBC Sounds.
 Coverage begins at 12:00 GMT and includes commentary on Morocco and Portugal at 15:00.